somewhenever/somewhenever.github.io/index.md

 Date / time: Wednesday 26 July 2023, 7:30 pm - 9:30 pm
 Ventnor Library

 GREEN is life itself.
-From the smallest flower to the oldest oak; flashing eyes of love to the dark plots of jealous envy; ‘The force through the green fuse drives the flower...’.
-And don’t forget lizards, parrots and dragons with their GREEN Scales and Tails.
+From the smallest flower to the oldest oak; flashing eyes of love to the dark plots of jealous envy; ‘The force through the green fuse drives the flower...'.
+And don't forget lizards, parrots and dragons with their GREEN Scales and Tails.
 Come to hear GREEN stories of every description as told by the Island Storytellers.

 The simple art of storytelling has been with us forever, enjoyed by young and old alike, in all parts of the world.
 Come join us to hear a mix of tales linked together by the colour green, and brought to you by The Island Storytellers, a group of people who meet monthly, keen to keep alive the age old art of oral storytelling and share the pleasure of listening and telling.

 This evening of tales will be great for adults and older children.
 A cosy atmosphere with (green!) refreshments in the break.

 *Storytelling as living oral culture.
 Tales for all ages, spoken not read.
-Because stories aren’t (just) for children.*
+Because stories aren't (just) for children.*

 <hr/>